Universality of the Homotopy Interleaving Distance: Towards a Persistent Whitehead Theorem

 \begin{definition} Given $\R$-spaces $X$ and $Y$, we will say a pair of morphisms $f\colon X\to Y(\delta)$ and $g\colon Y\to X(\delta)$ are \emph{(inverse) $\delta$-homotopy equivalences} if where $f(\delta)\colon X(\delta)\to Y(2\delta)$ is the map induced by $f$, and is $g(\delta)$ defined analogously. \end{definition}

-\begin{remark} It is easy to check that if cofibrant $\R$-spaces $X$ and $Y$ are $\delta$-homotopy-interleaved, then $X$ and $Y$ are $\delta$-homotopy equivalent.
+\begin{remark} It can be checked that if cofibrant $\R$-spaces $X$ and $Y$ are $\delta$-homotopy-interleaved, then $X$ and $Y$ are $\delta$-homotopy equivalent.
 However, in view of homotopy coherence and rectification issues similar to those discussed in \cref{Sec:Incoherent_Interleavings_And_Rectification}, it is not clear to us whether the converse is true. \end{remark}

 It is natural to wonder whether for $\R$-spaces, the Whitehead theorem extends to a persistent version as follows:

 \begin{naive} For $X$ and $Y$ connected cofibrant $\R$-spaces, $\delta\geq 0$, and morphism $f\colon X\to Y(\delta)$ with $\pi_i f\colon \pi_iX\to \pi_iY(\delta)$ a $\delta$-interleaving morphism for all $i$, $f$ is a $\delta$-homotopy equivalence. \end{naive}